Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 As your real estate portfolio expands, managing it as a sole proprietorship becomes increasingly complex and risky.
 The lack of asset protection and difficulty in securing business-specific financing can impede significant growth.
 Handling multiple properties under one personal umbrella can also overwhelm administrative capacity.

 Transitioning to a more formal structure like an LLC often becomes necessary to manage larger portfolios more efficiently and securely.
 The inherent limitations of a sole proprietorship can create significant roadblocks for ambitious investors seeking to scale their operations.
-This makes scalability a key sole proprietorship disadvantage.

 Higher personal tax burdens

-Unlike corporations, sole proprietors cannot elect to be taxed as an S-Corp to potentially reduce self-employment taxes on distributions.
+Unlike corporations, sole proprietors cannot elect to be taxed as an S-Corp to reduce self-employment taxes on distributions.
 This direct impact on personal income makes careful tax planning essential for managing your overall financial health.
 The cumulative effect of these taxes can be a substantial burden on a sole proprietorship.

 Business lifespan and transition challenges